 ___12. I meet the goals that I set for myself.

-Items 1, 4, 6, and 8 make up the pathway subscale.
-These questions are about being able to see ways to success, or ways to avoid failure.
+- Items 1, 4, 6, and 8 make up the pathway subscale.
+These questions are about being able to see ways to succeed and ways to avoid failure.

 Okay.
-So we know that hope is important.
-But is hope as important as other mental traits?
-For instance, spirituality is important in life.
+So, we know that hope matters.
+But is it as important as other mental traits?
+For instance, spirituality.
 Is hope more or less important than spirituality?
 What about sense of humor?
 That’s important too.
-Perseverance is very important.
-And Fairness..
+Perseverance is critical.
+And Fairness.
 I could go on.

 How does hope compare to these other mental traits?

-Well we know that hope is more important than self-efficacy (your belief in your own ability) and optimism.
-We know that because psychologists ?
-Philip R. Magaletta and J.M.
-Oliver measured the affects of both and compared them.
-And they determined that hope was by far the most important of those three.
+We know that hope is more important than self-efficacy (your belief in your ability).
+We know that because psychologists Philip R. Magaletta and J.M.
+Oliver measured the effects of both and compared them.

 Be Mindful of your Expectations

-Whether you are an optimist or a devout pessimist you will have certain expectations of the future.
-To begin developing your hope, become aware of the fact that you CHOOSE the way you view the future.
+Whether you are an optimist or a devout pessimist, you will have certain expectations of the future.
+To begin developing hope, become aware of the fact that you choose the way you view the future.
 You can look on the bright side or the dark side.
-You can choose to be hopeful.
-Find the opportunities where you can turn pessimism to optimism.
+You can choose to be positive.
+Find the opportunities where you can turn pessimism into optimism.

-Continuing from the above; there will be a reason why you are choosing to be pessimistic at times.
-More often than not it’s because you are afraid to look positively at something and end up being hurt.
+There are reasons for pessimism.
+More often than not, it’s because you are afraid to look positively at something and end up being hurt.